heitorgandolfi/ChokeChronicle/README.md

 As a passionate jiu-jitsu practitioner, as training sessions passed, I found myself forgetting about my performance, making it challenging to gauge my progress on the mats.
 Therefore, I decided to create this project with the initial goal of allowing the recording of my activities to periodically compare them.

-For this first version of the application, only the initial features (activity logging with the option to delete them) are currently available.
-However, for the future, the plan is to implement a series of improvements such as integration with Firebase, creating graphs for better data visualization and analysis, setting personal goals, tournament records, and much more.

-As mentioned, this is a personal project that, beyond the realm of jiu-jitsu, will also serve as a laboratory to explore and learn technological solutions as it is developed.
+This is a personal project that, beyond the realm of jiu-jitsu, will also serve as a laboratory to explore and learn technological solutions as it is developed.

 Regarding the project itself, I chose to use the Expo platform for several reasons: